Contacting your midwife or GP

 You will probably want to ask a lot of questions.
 It often helps to write down what you want to say in advance, as it’s easy to forget once you're there.
 It’s important to find out what you want to know and to talk about your own feelings and preferences.

 Several antenatal screening tests are performed on a sample of your blood which is usually taken at your booking appointment.
-In some cases, the baby's father may be asked to have a blood test to check for inherited conditions, such as sickle cell or thalassaemia.

 Questions you might be asked